 We’re sorry that you can’t see our wonderful collection of all things railways at the moment.

-The Museum will be open again as soon as it is safe to do so, so please watch this space.
-You can see what there is to do below and we look forward to welcoming you through the doors in the future.
+The Museum will be open again in 2022 with an extended opening season.
+You can see what there is to do below and we look forward to welcoming you back next year.

-We are building a new entrance to our museum which will catch the eye of visitors on the platform at Bo’ness Station so you really can’t miss it.
+We are building a new entrance to our museum and unfortunately this has taken longer than expected.
+The new entrance is funded by Museum Galleries Scotland and will catch the eye of visitors on the platform at Bo’ness Station.
 It will be accessed from the visitor trail that takes in the new Engineering facility next door which is being built by funding from the National Lottery Heritage Fund.
 Whilst the construction work is going on, visitor access is not permitted.
-The work should be finished in late summer at which point the Museum will open.

 Museum of Scottish Railways